-New proposed legislation covers online harms, drones, broadband as well as new initiatives in the space technology sector.
+Proposed legislation includes online harms, drones, broadband as well as new initiatives in research and development and the space technology sector.

-The new session of parliament was opened on 14 October with a number of pieces of legislation mentioned in the Queen’s Speech which may be of interest to technology lawyers, though any General Election may mean that these proposals do not make much progress before Parliament is dissolved.
+The new session of parliament was opened on 19 December with a number of pieces of legislation mentioned in the Queen’s Speech which may be of interest to technology lawyers.
+Most were originally covered in the October Queen’s Speech but have been carried over to the new parliament.

 Online harms legislation

-The government plans legislation to help accelerate the delivery of fast, reliable and secure
+The government plans new laws relating to the delivery of gigabit capable broadband.

 The main elements of the legislation are:

 Air Traffic Management and Unmanned Aircraft Bill

 The main elements of the Bill are:

 In the areas of science, space and research, the government plans the following:

 The government says that it will prioritise investment in sectors such as life sciences, clean energy, space, design, computing, robotics and artificial intelligence.
 It also intends to drive forward development of these technologies by investing in hubs around world-leading universities.